pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

     # ...
     ```

-5. Create another pod to test connectivity.
+5. Create a pod to test connectivity.
 Note this pod will have the `demo-dbcreds` secret mounted.

     ```bash
     $ cat <<EOF > mongo-conn-test.yaml